Big Think Competition

 Biochemistry

 Question set by Prof. Lars Jansen, tutor in Biochemistry at St Edmund Hall.
-His lab focuses on understanding chromatin structure and function in human cell systems.
+His lab focuses on understanding chromatin-based epigenetic memory in human cell systems.

 Five vials of liquid containing quantum dots which flouresce cyan, light green, green yellow and red under UV light